 My name is Brenda Sayers and I am the Financial Administrator.
 I am responsible for the day to day financial health of the school.
 I moved home in 1996 after retiring from my business in Vancouver and was very fortunate to get a job with haahuupayak.
 I immensely enjoy working for the children and people of the community.
 I especially love the pride instilled in our children through the song, dance and language taught here.
 It is an honor to be part of such important work for our future generations and leaders.

 Welcome back, everyone!
-My name is Ms. Kaitlyn and I’m the grade 4/5 teacher at haahuupayak School.
-I started teaching here back in January and before that I was teaching in Ahousaht for a year and a half.
+My name is Ms. Kaitlyn and I’m the grade 4 teacher at haahuupayak School.
+I started teaching here last January and before that I was teaching in Ahousaht for a year and a half.
 I was born and raised in Port Alberni and I’m very excited to be teaching here at home.
 I’m very recently married and very excited to be starting a new school year with such fabulous students.
 Stop by my classroom anytime!

 Hello my name is Trevor Little.
 I am one of the nuuchahnulth studies teachers here at the school.
 I come from the cisaaath and aahuusath first nations with many more roots along the coast.
 My nuuchahnulth name is naaiit and I attended Haahuupayak school since I was 4 years old.
 My children have gone through and are currently attending Haahuupayak school.
 Starting with my grandmothers teaching in the very department I am in today and having a mother, father and extended family that were committed to Haahuupayak made it easy to make this present day commitment to this school.

-My name is Joely Selva and this is my third year working at haahuupayak.
-I am an education assistant and I work in the 5/6 classroom.
+My name is Joely Selva and this is my fourth year working at haahuupayak.
+I am an education assistant and I work along side Helen Townsend in the literacy area of the school.
 I love learning the nuuchahnulth culture and language with all of the kids.

 Hi!
-My name is Chelsea Jarvis and this is my second year at haahuupayak school.
+My name is Chelsea Jarvis and this is my third year at haahuupayak school.
 I have three children ages 15, 8 and 1.
-I have lived in Port Alberni for three years now.
+I have lived in Port Alberni for four years now.
 My hometown is Powell River and my husband’s is Port Alberni.
 I love living here and I especially love working at haahuupayak school.
 I am excited for this year to come.